jrosendahl/throwarm/README.md

 Using throwarm is a three part process 1) creating throwarm objects, 2) creating a Datastructure, 3) applying data to the Datastructure

 ###Creating throwarm objects
 There are two different types of throwarm objects: Datagrams and Datasets.
 Datagrams are objects that hold a single result, analogous to a table row.
 Datasets are array objects that hold sets of Datagrams,they are analogous to a table.
-Generally, each datagram and dataset function located in separate files.

 ####Datagrams
 To create a Datagram, you create an function,  make a base call to the datagram constructor and then set the default field map.
 The default field map is matches the fields in the database table the datagram represents.